Ricninja89/digitalezen-antispam-shield-for-cf7/README.md

 ## 📜 License

-This plugin is licensed under the GNU General Public License v2.0 or later — see the [LICENSE](LICENSE) file for details.
+This plugin is licensed under the GNU General Public License v2.0 or later — see the [LICENSE.txt](LICENSE.txt) file for details.
 Attribution required: *"Powered by DigitaleZen.it"* must remain visible in all forks/derivatives.

 ---